edgeimpulse/expert-projects/worker-safety-posture-detection.md

 ## TinyML Solution

-I have created a wearable device using a [SiLabs Thunderboard Sense 2](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2) which can be fitted to a worker’s waist.
+I have created a wearable device using a [SiLabs Thunderboard Sense 2](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2) which can be fitted to a worker's waist.
 The worker can do their normal activities, and the TinyML model running on the hardware will predict the posture and communicate to the worker through BLE communication.
 The worker can get notified in the Light Blue App on their phone or smartwatch.

 ![](.gitbook/assets/worker-safety-posture-detection/bluetooth-app.jpg)